paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

 #### Transfer of Functions
 For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relating thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).

+#### Improvements to Basic Allowance for Housing
+Pub.
+L. 119–60, div.
+A, title VI, § 624, Dec.
+18, 2025, 139 Stat.
+909, provided that: “(a) Increasing Awareness.—The Secretary of Defense shall seek to improve transparency of the calculation of BAH by—“(1) developing a clear, accessible document that explains how rates of BAH are determined, including methodology and types of data sources used, which shall be—“(A) reviewed and updated not less frequently than annually and as rates and calculation methods change; and “(B) made available on a publicly accessible internet website and distributed across all relevant components of the Department of Defense; and “(2) providing to members of the Armed Forces when such members experience a permanent change of station, permanent change of assignment, change in dependency status, change in grade, or any other event that may impact the eligibility of such members for or rate of BAH—“(A) the information included in the document developed under paragraph (1); and “(B) an explanation of the type of rental housing the rate of BAH received by such members is intended to support in each locality. “(b) Study to Evaluate Alternative Rate Calculation.—“(1) Study.—“(A) In general.—Not later than September 30, 2026, the Secretary of Defense shall seek to enter into an agreement with a covered entity to conduct a study in which the covered entity—“(i) assesses the adequacy of the current BAH for MHAs selected under paragraph (3), including a review of the commuting times and distances of members of the Armed Forces and the overall affordability of housing in such MHAs; “(ii) reviews existing methods of calculating BAH and proposes methods of calculating BAH described in paragraph (2) for MHAs selected under paragraph (3) that are more efficient and accurate than such existing methods, as appropriate; and “(iii) evaluates the feasibility and advisability of using machine learning and artificial intelligence in the calculation of BAH and, if feasible and advisable, incorporates machine learning and artificial intelligence into the proposed methods described in clause (i). “(B) Rule of construction.—During the study conducted in accordance with subparagraph (A), the Secretary shall pay BAH in MHAs selected under paragraph (3) at rates prescribed under [section 403 of title 37](./chapter-007-allowances-other-than-travel-and-transportation-allowances.md#section-403), United States Code. “(2) Proposed monthly rates.—A proposed monthly rate of BAH described in this paragraph—“(A) accurately reflects housing prices in the MHA subject to such rate; and “(B) is sufficient for military families who reside in such MHA to procure adequate and affordable housing. “(3) Mhas.—The Secretary shall select not fewer than 15 MHAs for the covered entity to evaluate in the study conducted in accordance with paragraph (1).
+In selecting MHAs for evaluation under such study, the Secretary shall consider factors including the following:“(A) Variety of geographic location. “(B) The ranks of members who reside in an MHA. “(C) Whether members who reside in an MHA have dependents. “(D) Economic factors including inflation, cost of living, and the cost of private mortgage insurance. “(4) Completion.—An agreement entered into under paragraph (1)(A) shall require the study conducted under such agreement to be completed not later than the date that is three years after the date on which the Secretary and the covered entity enter into such agreement. “(5) Annual briefings.—Not later than 180 days after the date of the enactment of this Act [Dec.
+18, 2025], and on an annual basis thereafter until the completion of the study conducted in accordance with paragraph (1), the Secretary shall provide to the Committees on Armed Services of the Senate and the House of Representatives a briefing on the status of the study under this section. “(6) Report.—Not later than 120 days after the date of the completion of the study conducted in accordance with paragraph (1), the Secretary shall submit to the Committees on Armed Services of the Senate and House of Representatives a report containing the results of such study.
+Such report shall include—“(A) an evaluation by the Secretary of the proposed methods of calculating BAH by a covered entity pursuant to an agreement under paragraph (1); and “(B) any recommendations of the Secretary for legislation to improve the methods of calculating BAH based on the study. “(c) Definitions.—In this section:“(1) The term ‘BAH’ means the basic allowance for housing for members of the uniformed services under [section 403 of title 37](./chapter-007-allowances-other-than-travel-and-transportation-allowances.md#section-403), United States Code. “(2) The term ‘covered entity’ means an entity or combination of entities—“(A) with combined expertise in data analysis and machine learning and access to relevant data on local rental rates in real estate markets in the MHAs selected under subsection (b)(3); and “(B) that has not participated in anticompetitive price-fixing in a real estate market. “(3) The term ‘MHA’ means military housing area.”

 #### Special Rule
 Pub.
 L. 113–291, div.
 A, title VI, § 604(b), Dec.
 19, 2014, 128 Stat.
 3399, which provided that reduction in housing allowance authorized by [section 403(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403/b/3&num=0&edition=prelim), as amended by Pub.
 L. 113–291, was not applicable with respect to certain benefits paid by the Secretary of Veterans Affairs and such benefits would be subject to section 403(b)(3) as it read the day before Dec.
 19, 2014, was repealed by Pub.
 L. 115–48, title V, § 501(a), Aug.
 16, 2017, 131 Stat.
 996.